-You can read more about Salvias at Wikipedia.
+You can read more about Salvias on Wikipedia.

 Red Salvia (Salvia Splendens)

-The red saliva is a good plant for the desert southwest landscape.
-Best to plant them in mass or numerous ones in one place.
+Red saliva is a good plant for the desert southwest landscape.
+It is best to plant them in mass or numerous ones in one place.
 You can also use them as a small hedge or line them up for a good showy mass of red color.
 Depending on the type of red salvia they will grow anywhere from 3 to 6 inches tall and about 1 ft. wide.
 The most common red sage is the Furman’s red sage ask for it at your nursery store.

 Victoria Blue Salvia